lineality/csv_to_dynamodb_aws_lambda_python_env/README.md

  "target_directory": "YOUR_FOLDER_NAME_HERE/YOUR_SUB_FOLDER_NAME_HERE/"
 }
 ```
-Here is an example using all optional fields (to be explained below):
+Here is an example using all optional fields (not all can be used together, to be explained below):
 ```
 {
  "s3_bucket_name": "YOUR_BUCKET_NAME",